curl/curl/docs/SSLCERTS.md

 Authority, a CA.

-In your local CA store you have a collection of certificates from *trusted* CAs that TLS clients like curl use to verify servers' certificates.
+In your local CA store you have a collection of certificates from *trusted* certificate authorities that TLS clients like curl use to verify servers.

 curl does certificate verification by default.
-This is done by verifing the signature and making sure the certificate was crafted for the server name provided in the URL.
+This is done by verifying the signature and making sure the certificate was crafted for the server name provided in the URL.